hedhyw/gherkingen/Readme.md

 using `-template` flag: `gherkingen -template example.tmpl raw example.feature`

 ## Frameworks support
-It is possible to integrate with any BDD-testing fraemwork.
+It is possible to integrate the generator with any BDD-testing fraemwork.
 Feel free to create a pull request for supporting templates for them.
 For this:
 1. Create a template `internal/assets/SOME_NAME.go.tmpl`.
 2. Add it to the test `TestOpenTemplate` in the file [internal/assets/assets_test.go](internal/assets/assets_test.go).
 3. Check: `make lint test`.
+4. Commit&Push, create a PR.

 ## Language support

 Templates are very customizable, so you can even generate non-golang code.
-In the command-line tool specify `raw` format using `-format` flag:
+In the command-line tool specify `raw` format using `-format` flag and your template using `-template` flag:
-`gherkingen -format raw example.feature`.
+`gherkingen -format raw -template example.tmpl example.feature`.

 ## License